octol/vim-cpp-enhanced-highlight/README.md

 -----------
 Follow one of the sets of directions below and reload vim afterwards.

-#### Via git + copy and paste
+#### Git + copy and paste
-If you don't have either Vundle or Pathogen installed, you may copy and paste the cpp.vim file into your .vim/after/syntax folder.
-The following shell commands will help you do so.
+If you don't have either Vundle or Pathogen installed, copy and paste the cpp.vim file to .vim/after/syntax.
 ```sh
 cd ~/.vim
 git clone https://github.com/octol/vim-cpp-enhanced-highlight.git